 The reasons for employee turnover vary by organization, so it’s important to understand the role compensation plays for your unique workforce.
-A great way to do this is to simply ask your employees for feedback through a platform like Culture Amp or 15Five.
+A great way to do this is to simply ask your employees for feedback through a survey tool or platform like Culture Amp or 15Five.
 Let your employees know how much you value their feedback, offer them a way to provide it anonymously, and follow through to make necessary improvements to your organization.
 Ask specific questions around compensation as part of your employee engagement and exit surveys to learn how it plays a role in employee satisfaction, retention, and turnover.

 Employees may not be entirely forthcoming in these surveys, so it’s also important to gather feedback around compensation via your managers and online review sites.
 Your managers are at the forefront of employee retention efforts and, often, compensation conversations, so tapping into them can provide valuable insights.
 Still, some employees will prefer the anonymous nature of online review sites, so it’s also important to monitor those as well.

-Between the high cost of employee turnover, and the high competition to backfill talent, innovative organizations understand the importance of investing in employee retention.
+Between the high cost of employee turnover and the high competition to backfill talent, innovative organizations understand the importance of investing in employee retention.
 Often, this includes the need to evaluate your compensation strategy, and build a plan to ensure it supports retention.
-This may include bringing employees in band, offering additional equity grants, adjusting salary bands, and increasing pay transparency.
+This may include providing opportunities for advancement, improving pay equity, bringing employees in band, offering additional equity grants, adjusting salary bands before your next review cycle, and increasing pay transparency.

 Then communicate this plan with your managers and employees and follow up with results when the plan has been put into place.
 Effective communication around compensation is just as important as the compensation itself, so don’t forget this critical step.
 When only 37% of employees feel like they’re paid fairly, this could be the difference between retention and turnover.